nickpresta/chameleon/README.md

 ### How chameleon caches responses

-chameleon makes a hash for a given request URI and method and uses that to cache content.
+chameleon makes a hash for a given request URI, request method and request body and uses that to cache content.
 What that means:

 * a request of `GET /foo/` will be cached differently than `GET /bar/`
 * a request of `GET /foo/5` will be cached differently than `GET /foo/6`
 * a request of `DELETE /foo/5` will be cached differently than `DELETE /foo/6`
-* a request of `POST /foo` with a body of `{"hi":"hello}` will be cached the same as a request of `POST /foo` with a body of `{"spam":"eggs"}`.
-To get around this, set a header of `chameleon-hash-body` to any value.
-This will instruct chameleon to use the entire body as part of the hash.
+* a request of `POST /foo` with a body of `{"hi":"hello}` will be cached differently than a request of `POST /foo` with a body of `{"spam":"eggs"}`.
+To ignore the request body, set a header of `chameleon-no-hash-body` to any value.
+This will instruct chameleon to ignore the body as part of the hash.

 ### Writing custom hasher